Tell it

 Ask: Send the team a weekly revenue update.

-Result: Joyflow checks the numbers, writes the recap, and prepares the file.
+Result: Joyflow checks the numbers, writes the recap, and gets the file ready.

 Ask: Follow up with this account before Friday.